Ziumper/ziumper.github.io/_i18n/en/_projects/agents-app.md

     GUI screen of the application
 </div>

-## Functionality
+## functionalities

-The project implemented the following functionalities:
+Application have following functionalities:

 - a login window that allows tracking, filtering, and better understanding of the trust-building process stages in the simulation
 - the ability to edit input parameters such as initial trust level, number of agents, or number of inputs